IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 # Source Structure

 Code is built from the source folder (this folder) to `../webapp/WEB-INF`.
-We check both the source and the built files in, allowing Java developers to get started right away without having to install node or gulp, and do any special steps to build.

 Do **NOT** edit files under `/WEB-INF/pages` or `/WEB-INF/static` directly.
 These will be overwritten by their source files in this folder whenever a build is run.
+All files should be committed to the source folder (`../src/main/web`) only.

 # Building